jozi/iranian-developers-in-telegram/README.md

  - [Python](https://telegram.me/joinchat/BR1mSTwSfWdmkxmyF4Gpig) - Group interested in Python
  - [Python Programming Resources](https://telegram.me/pythony) - Channel for Python Programming Resources
  - [ITFarsi](https://telegram.me/ITFarsi) - Channel IT Farsi With more than 63,000 members
+ - [Khabar Fouri IT](https://telegram.me/Khabar_Fouri_IT) - A channel for Those interested in the field of technology